Aaron98990/ways-of-the-game/misconduct.md

 - A team committing too many fouls, generally after a public warning or
 - A team committing too many fouls against one player, generally after a public warning

-Please note that technically any offense in the Laws of the Game is eligible for this, but this usually applied to just fouls.
+Please note that technically any offense in the Laws of the Game is eligible for this, but this usually applies to just fouls.

 PRO Referees has a write up on persistent offenses (formerly called persistent infringements) on this on their website and is available [here](https://proreferees.com/2017/07/12/play-of-the-week-19-persistent-infringement/).